Challenges Deaf Children Face

 According to a study conducted by Janna R, Stein at Pace University in 2007, deaf children have difficulty socializing when they are with a group of hearing peers.
 In addition, deaf children have lower self-esteem than their hearing peers.

-This study was conducted to examine whether deaf children with cochlear implants differ in perceived acceptance and competence as compared with their peers who have normal hearing.
+This study examined whether deaf children with cochlear implants differ in perceived acceptance and competence as compared with their peers who have normal hearing.
 Participants in the study included eight deaf children, ages five to six years old.
-Each of the children received a cochlear implant at the New York University Cochlear Implant Center at least one year prior to participation.
+Each of the children received a cochlear implant at the New York University Cochlear Implant Center.
+They received it at least one year prior to participation.

 The findings of the study also suggest that “children with cochlear implants do not differ from hearing children on any self-perception scales.”
 Children with cochlear implants who perceive themselves in a generally positive manner interact more.
 In addition, they have more verbal exchanges, and initiate more new topics when engaged in a social relationship with a hearing peer”.

 The deaf community objects to the “forced“ lack of continued exposure to American Sign Language (ASL), and a resulting “cultural genocide” attitude in the Deaf world.
 The Journal of the American Medical Association Medical News (JAMA) in the May 2012 issue of the archives of Otolaryngology-Head and Neck Surgery reported that the objection to implantation of deaf children is diminishing.
 There is still much opposition today but is the attitude is softening.

 As the trend for cochlear implants in children grows, deaf-community advocates have tried to counter the “either/or” formulation of voice versus sign language to a “both/and” approach.
 Some schools now are successfully integrating cochlear implants with sign language into their educational programs.
 However, some opponents of sign language education argue that the most successfully implanted children are those who are encouraged to listen and speak rather than overemphasize their ASL skills”.

 The American Medical Association (AMA) and the American Academy of Otolaryngology-Head and Neck Surgery consider the cochlear implant to be viable, even standard treatment for profound deafness for children.